-Psoriasis and fungal infections have some similar symptoms, but they’re very different conditions.
-Keep reading to learn more about their symptoms, causes, risk factors, and treatments.
+Psoriasis and fungal infections may resemble one another, but they’re very different conditions.
+Keep reading to learn more about their symptoms, risk factors, causes, and treatments.

 Psoriasis and fungal infections have similar symptoms.
 It’s not always easy to figure out what you’re looking at with one glance.